 Avoiding sugar, refined, high-carb food and drink is a must as well.

-It’s also important to analyze triggers, cravings and emotional eating–common areas were people can falter.
-But with support from friends, family and your neighbourhood nutritionist, anything is possible.
+It’s also important to analyze health and family history, triggers, cravings and emotional eating–common areas were people can falter.
+But with support from friends, family and your health practitioners, anything is possible.

 Diet vs. exercise: What other experts say

-I’ll leave you with the opinions of other experts on what is more important: nutrition or exercise:
+I’ll leave you with the opinions of other experts on what’s more important diet or exercise:

 The American Dietetic Association, now known as the Academy of Nutrition and Dietetics, underscores the importance of nutrition by stating that it’s almost impossible for people to reduce caloric intake and lose weight without managing and reducing what they eat.